REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 > If this URL is used anywhere to obtain the IdP metadata (we recommend against this practice, as it is insecure and fragile, but this gets used in some bilateral setups), this file will have to be kept up-to-date with the actual IdP metadata.
 However, the installer should initially create it with the correct contents.

 {% include identity_providers/idp_excerpt_idp3-load-metadata.md %}

-> **Note**
-> Please note that historically (in IdP 2.x), the IdP was  also loading its own metadata.
-This is no longer needed and the `$IDP_HOME/metadata/idp-metadata.xml` file now exists only for informative purposes.

 Configure the IdP to use secure cookies: by default Shibboleth IdP 3.x uses session cookies not marked as secure - which means the browser would also send them over a plain unencrypted HTTP connection.